 Iot is breaking fresh ground for car manufacturers by introducing entirely new layers to the traditional concept of a car.
 This upgrade in the form of smart, connected cars comes as a revolutionary way for us to drive and stay in touch with the world around us.
 The same can be said about healthcare, which is undergoing a huge transformation in a bid to move towards affordable, accessible, and quality care.

 In order to maintain a competitive advantage, organizations will have to leverage the potential of IoT and adopt IoT driven systems and processes that heavily relies on patient participation and subsequent data analysis by microprocessors and microcontrollers, is set to change the way health services are delivered.

-Cyber security is a fundamental enabler of the IoT, and if it is not prioritized the business opportunity will be undermined, Bipin explained, adding that organizations should set up an integrated team of business executives and security specialists to understand the value proposition that IoT brings to table.
+Cybersecurity is a fundamental enabler of the IoT, and if it is not prioritized the business opportunity will be undermined, Bipin explained, adding that organizations should set up an integrated team of business executives and security specialists to understand the value proposition that IoT brings to the table.

 According to 6Wresearch, India Internet of Things Market is projected to grow at a CAGR of 28.2% during 2016-22.

 According to Bipin, IoT will only succeed [in short term] if it addresses certain challenges like focusing on closed-system implementations and then moving on to other areas where a problem can be solved with a cheaper, more effective solution.